ibm-cloud-docs/CDN/about.md

 ### Object Storage Origin support
 {: #object-storage-file-support}

 IBM Cloud CDN can be configured to serve content from an Object Storage endpoint by providing the endpoint, the Bucket name, protocol, and port.
 Optionally, a list of file extensions can be specified to allow only caching for files with those extensions.
-All objects in the bucket need to be set with anonymous read or public read access.
+All objects in the bucket must be set with anonymous read or public read access.

 This tutorial on [How to set up IBM Cloud Object Storage with CDN](/docs/tutorials?topic=solution-tutorials-static-files-cdn#static-files-cdn) provides more detailed information.